jenofdoom/react-intermediate/README.md

 [React Native](https://facebook.github.io/react-native/) is:

-* Proper native app code, not a webviews solution like Cordova
+* Using mobile native rendering APIs, not a webviews solution like Cordova
 * For both iOS and Android
 * A good developer environment - you get _much_ faster development builds compared to e.g. Cordova
 * A way of use native mobile APIs like the Camera